ePages-de/epages-docs/_posts/2016/2016-06-14-gradle-jenkins-plugin.md

 For the other plugin you need to create a seed job, and at ePages, we have quite complex structure with a few shell scripts.
 Some of those shell scripts are shared on the company level, so before changing them, we want to make sure they work properly. (testing phase!)

-Another advantage of this gradle plugin is that is simple to deploy.
+Another advantage of this plugin is, that it is easy to deploy.
 For instance I didn't want to break our Team Jenkins installation, so I run a instance of Jenkins in a docker container and deploy my playground scripts to it.

-## How to setup the project
+## How to set up the project
 In your gradle project, you should use the [gradle-jenkins-plugin](https://github.com/ghale/gradle-jenkins-plugin).

-You should edit/create your build.gradle like the following example:
+Look at the following sample snippet:

 {% highlight groovy %}
 buildscript {